De Heug building: Architecture

 The 19.80-meter-high building has seven levels and a flat roof.
-It is a highly accomplished example of Marcel Leborgne's mastery of curves.
+It is an example of Marcel Leborgne's mastery of curves.

 The initial program included a grout floor and mezzanine forming a commercial duplex, three floors of apartments, one floor of studios for piano teachers and the last floor used as an auditorium for piano testing.
 The building has a total floor area of 860 m^{2}, including a 112 m^{2} ground floor with an 85 m^{2} mezzanine, five 120 m^{2} floors and a 130 m^{2} sixth floor.

 The building was constructed in concrete with a travertine marble cladding.
 During construction, the travertine slabs for the balconies were placed prior to concreting.
 Held in place by lighter formwork, they served as formwork incorporated into the mass.
 On the facade, the slabs are fixed with cement blocks and copper wire.

 The interior layout required a stairwell projecting outwards.
 In August 1933, the architect requested a 1.75-metre overhang from the Collège des bourgmestre et échevins.
 On a special basis, the Collège tolerated a maximum overhang of 1.50 metres, provided that the clear height over the sidewalk be 3 metres.
 This glass and steel column, both aesthetic and functional, emphasized the vertical aspect of the quayside.

 The facade on the adjacent street was predominantly horizontal, accentuated by the alternating light travertine surfaces on the balcony exteriors and the dark appearance of the windows, accentuated by the use of black Mazy marble on the trumeaux.
 The corner situation called for maximum light from this side.
 Skylights were designed for this purpose in the main rooms of the apartments.

 According to Anne-Catherie Bioul and Chantal Mengeot, the building is reminiscent of the industrial aesthetics advocated by the Bauhaus movement, characterized by simplicity and rationality.
 Maurice Culot, on the other hand, believes that the building is "in line with the best achievements of Italian rationalism".